rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

     ![if-e2e-step4](../images/exercise3/e2e-code-listing-full.jpg)

 8. At this point we should have a working e2e test.
-We can run this by using `npm run e2e`.
+We can run this by using `npm run e2e:ide` (make sure you have the app running locally as well with `npm run serve:all`).
 When all tests pass, we can push up these changes.

 ```bash
 git add .